wintersys-projects/adt-build-machine-scripts/templatedconfigurations/specification.md

 ### APPLICATION

-This can be set to one of "joomla", "wordpress", "drupal", "moodle"
+This can be set to one of "non", "joomla", "wordpress", "drupal", "moodle"

 ----